cmdoret/master_archive/README.md

   + `sub_cstacks.sh`: Constructs a catalogue of loci from `multi_pstacks.sh` output files.
 Only files containing at least 10% of the mean number of RAD-tags (computed over all files) are included in the catalogue to remove poor quality samples.
   + `group_sstacks.sh`: Copy pstacks and cstacks output files to the sample folder to provide a working directory for `multi_sstacks.sh`.
   + `multi_sstacks.sh`: Generates one temporary script per sample, running each of these in parallel.
 Each script produces a 'match' file from pstacks and cstacks output files (stacks and catalogue, respectively).
-  + `pop_FST.sh`: Uses the populations module to compute Fst and other statistics from sstacks output files.
+  + `populations.sh`: Uses the populations module to compute populations statistics and generate different outputs from sstacks output files.

 * `ploidy`: This folder contains scripts required to classify males as diploid or haploid based on the genomic data.
-  + `haplo_males.py`: Uses the inbreeding coefficient of daughters in each family to compute a homozygosity threshold in each family and males above this threshold are considered haploid.
-The implementation is flexible and allows to change the threshold formula easily.
-A table is then returned with the inferred ploidy of each individual.
+  + `haplo_males.py`: Uses a threshold to infer the ploidy of males.
   + `comp_thresh.R`: Plots the ploidy inferred by different threshold, using tables produces by `haplo_males.py`.
 Allows to visually selevt the most realistic threshold formula.
   + `prop_offspring.R`: Produces pie charts showing proportion of haploid males, diploid males and daughters for each family.